jeaubin/katacoda-scenarios/robot/intro.md

 # Use Cisco Genie to learn and verify your network with RobotFramework

-This Katacode training simulates a real life scenario of a Network engineer.
+This Katacode training simulates a real life scenario of a network engineer.

 A major obstacle faced by all network engineers is keeping their network up and health.
 Genie can help with that!